OSHA Electrical Safety for Healthcare Personnel (Online CE Course)

 Additional Information

-Author information: Terry Jo Gile, MT(ASCP)MA Ed has over 45 years experience as a certified medical technologist.
+Author Information: Terry Jo Gile, MAEd., MLS(ASCP), has over 45 years of experience as a certified medical technologist.
 She has a bachelor's degree in Biology from Drake University in Des Moines, Iowa, and a master's degree in Education from Central Michigan University in Mount Pleasant, Michigan.
-For 20 years she was a member of the management team at Barnes-Jewish Hospital Department of Laboratories in St. Louis, Missouri, and served as the Safety Officer as well as a laboratory safety consultant to the BJC Health System.
+For 20 years, she was a member of the management team at Barnes-Jewish Hospital Department of Laboratories in St. Louis, Missouri, and served as the Safety Officer as well as a laboratory safety consultant to the BJC Health System.
 Terry Jo headed her own consulting firm, Safety Lady, LLC, for 27 years.
 In that capacity, she lectured and consulted worldwide on the proper implementation of safety programs in clinical laboratories.

 How to Subscribe